 Florida needs to adopt a standard for DUI drug testing.
 Currently, 14 states use oral fluid testing, which is simple and cost-effective.

 Florida does not have a law that defines drugged driving, so it is bundled under DUI laws.
 The state has a serious drugged driving problem, yet nothing is done to protect innocent drivers.

-If you or a loved one was injured by a drugged driver, contact the South Florida drunk driving accident attorneys at the Leifer Law Firm.
+If you or a loved one was injured by a drugged driver, contact the South Florida drunk driving accident attorneys at Leifer & Ramirez.
 We will work hard to hold all the liable parties responsible for your damages and make sure they face criminal charges as well.
 Schedule a free consultation today by calling 561-660-9421 or filling out the online form.